-All Federally reportable incidents are investigated.
-There was one federally reportable gas incident in Oklahoma.
-This was an incorrect operation incident by Oneok on 1/27/21.
+There were 5 gas incidents in 2022 and 2 gas gathering system incidents.
+Gas incidents are 1/20/22 by Oklahoma natural gas, archaea on 4/14/2022, 1/21/22 by Enable, 2/26/22 by Oneok and 10/24/22 by Enable.

 - a.
-An inspector is assigned t to serve 24 hour on call duty to receive incident notifications.
+An inspector is assigned to serve 24 hour on call duty to receive incident notifications.
 Kelly is notified when the Federal Threshold is met. - b.
-A record is maintained of all notifications - c.
-An onsite investigation was made of the Oneok incident. - d.
-Form 11 was used to document this incident - e.
-Form 11 was used to document this incident - f.
-There were no compliance issue or recommendations associated with this incident - g.
-There were no compliance issues associated with this investigation
+Email notifications are the notification record. - c.
+Someone was onsite for all incidents.
+OCC knows they need a justification memo if nobody goes on-site. - d-f.
+Though there were no issues, Oklahoma was asked to expand on documentation of observations, contributing factors and recommendations. - g.
+Compliance actions were initiated for Achaea.
+A compliance letter sent, response received, all violations written up.
+This event was recommended for enforcement to the Commissioners. - h.
+AID sends reports to OCC for corrections. - i.
+Lessons are learned at the SW Regional NAPSR meeting.
+Presentations are also given at the Damage Prevention Expo, Oklahoma Gas Assn, and Small Operator training sessions. - 9 Did state respond to Chairman's letter on previous evaluation within 60 days and correct 1 or address any noted deficiencies?
+(If necessary) Chapter 8.1

-The 10/2/21 letter to Ms. Dana Murphy did not require a response since there were no issues.
-Ms. Murphy is still the chair.
-10 Did State conduct or participate in pipeline safety training session or seminar in Past 3 Years?
-Chapter 8.5 Info Only = No Points Info Only In ofo Only Evaluato minar was conducted in 2028.
-A seminar was scheduled in 2021.
-The seminar was canc elled due to lac k of interest to trave l from operators due to covid.
+The 5/20/22 letter to Ms. Dana Murphy did not require a response since there were no issues.
+Todd Hiett is the current chair,

+Did State conduct or participate in pipeline safety training session or seminar in Past 3 Info Only Info Only Years?
+Chapter 8.5 Info Only = No Points

+The last seminar was 2019.
+A 2021 seminar was cancelled due to lack of interest to travel from operators due to covid.
 The seminar has been rescheduled for November 2022.

-11 Has state confirmed transmission operators have submitted information into NPMS database along with changes made after original submission?
-Info Only = No Points Info Only In nfo Only Evaluato Notes: IS updates are addressed in the transmission checklist.
-John Harper also tracks this activity adsheet identifies the tracking status of mapping notices.
-John also call Washington DC t made.
-All 2021 notices have been made. o confirm that notices have 12 Does the state have a mechanism for communicating with stakeholders - other than sta pipeline safety seminar?
+Has state confirmed transmission operators have submitted information into NPMS Info Only Info O

+NPMS updates are addressed in the transmission checklist.
+John Harper also tracks this activity on a spreadsheet.
+The spreadsheet identifies the tracking status of mapping notices.
+John also calls Washington DC to confirm that notices have been made.

+Does the state have a mechanism for communicating with stakeholders - other than state 1 pipeline safety seminar?
 (This should include making enforcement cases available to public).

-Yes = 1 No = 0 Needs Improvement = .5 te 1 1 Evaluato The Commission communicates with stakeholders through the web page.
-The web page has a lations, and contact information.
-Staff also does e-mail blasts when important information. • - 13 Did state execute appropriate follow-up actions to Safety Related Condition (SRC) Reports?
-Chapter 6.7 Yes = 1 No = 0 Needs Improvement = .5 1 1 Evaluato e were no safety related conditions in 2021.
-This was confirmed in WMS.
-14 W. d.
-Co.
-1 1 17 Was the State responsive to: 1 1 Yes = 1 No = 0 Needs Improvement = .5 a.
-Surveys or information requests from NAPSR or PHMSA; and b.
+The Commission communicates with stakeholders through the web page.
+The web page has a complaint and question form, regulations, and contact information.
+Staff also does e-mail blasts when important information needs to be disseminated.

+Did state execute appropriate follow-up actions to Safety Related Condition (SRC)

+Reports?
+Chapter 6.7

+Was the State responsive to:

+- a.
+Surveys or information requests from NAPSR or PHMSA; and - b.
 PHMSA Work Management system tasks?

-E14 Evaluator sonnel prior to filling out the a.
-Th Notes: le Commission responds to NAPSR surveys.
-Typically Dennis seeks input from field persey monkey. sonnel prior to filling out the h.
-There were no instances of providing assistance to any AID investigations last year i.
-Lessons learned from the investigations is shared at the NAPSR southwest Region Meeting or address any noted deficiencies?
-(If necessary) Chapter 8.1
+- a.
+The Commission responds to NAPSR surveys.
+Typically Dennis seeks input from field personnel prior to filling out the survey monkey.
+Dennis produced a copy of survey documentation. - b.
+Dennis Oversees and periodically checks IMP notifications and WMS activity?
+There were 4 open WMS items. - 15 If the State has issued any waivers/special permits for any operator, has the state verified conditions of those waivers/special permits are being met?

-Yes = 1 No = 0 Needs Improvement = .5

-Did state respond to Chairman's letter on previous evaluation within 60 days and correct conditions of those waivers/special permits are being met?
 This should include having the operator amend procedures where appropriate.

-If the State has issued any waivers/special permits for any operator, has the state verified

-Yes = 1 No = 0 Needs Improvement = .5

-No waivers were issued by OCC.
+There was a waiver request on 3/17/08.
+There was a request to grandfather Centerpoint low pressure distribution.
+OCC was directed to the address to close waivers so this waiver can be formally closed.

+Were pipeline program files well-organized and accessible?